-Useful Life - Useful life can be as long as 3-5 years if Gloves have been subject to relatively lower levels of wear and tear and have been consistently maintained in a regular cleaning and maintenance program and stored properly.
-Gloves more than five years old and made to earlier versions of the NFPA 1971 standard are highly likely to have exceeded their useful life and should be retired.
+Useful Life - The period of time that NFPA 1999 Compliant Work Gloves, which have been properly cared for, can be expected to provide reasonable limited protection.
+Useful life of Gloves is normally 1 year, depending on the conditions of wear, maintenance and storage.
+Useful life can be as long as 3-5 years if Gloves have been subject to relatively lower levels of wear and tear and have been consistently maintained in a regular cleaning and maintenance program and stored properly.
+See Section 15 of this Guide.